OlgaFlower/SeeSi-Legal/PrivacyPolicy.en.md

 - delete your account;
 - log out of your account;
 - protect access using a PIN code;
-- turn app analytics on or off.
+- turn app analytics on or off;
+- turn location for Help Now on or off, in iOS Settings.

-Deleting your account removes your locally stored content, including the people you added and their photos, from your device.
+Deleting your account removes your locally stored content from your device, including the people you added and their photos, and the country and city Help Now had saved.

 Deleting the app removes locally stored app content from your device, but it does not automatically delete your account or server-side account access data.

 ---

-## 9. Children's Privacy
+## 10. Children's Privacy

 SeeSi is not intended for children under the age of 13.